 - Compression of the umbilical cord

 - Prolapse of the umbilical cord

 - Mother’s low blood pressure

 - Mother’s low oxygen levels

-Summary: the first sign of hypoxia is often an irregular heart beat: an erratic beat, or decelerations of the heart may be a sign of oxygen deprivation.
+The first sign of hypoxia is often an irregular heart beat.
+An erratic beat, or decelerations of the heart may be a sign of oxygen deprivation.
 Lack of movement may also be a sign of hypoxia.
-Medical professionals should always carefully monitor potential signs of hypoxia because a lack of oxygen can cause serious and permanent birth injuries, including HIE and Cerebral Palsy.
+Medical professionals should always carefully monitor potential signs of hypoxia because a lack of oxygen can cause serious and permanent birth injuries, including HIE and cerebral palsy.